Ahmedaouladaomar/jawab/README.md

 ## Built with

-This project was built with the following technoligies:
+This project was built with the following technologies:
 - NestJS
 - Postgresql
 - ReactJS